Emma Sutton KC

 Inquests and inquiries: Emma is experienced in representing parties in Article 2 inquests (including lengthy jury inquests); particularly in cases where the mental capacity and mental health of the deceased was in question prior to their death, or where they have been killed by persons known to mental health services, where allegations of neglect are raised, where significant criticism is raised against public authorities regarding their duties to children and vulnerable adults (in prisons and inpatient and community settings), and where there is national media interest.

 Emma often undertakes work on a pro bono basis and completed the “25 for 25” Challenge which involved undertaking a significant number of hours of pro bono work through Advocate.
-Read more about this here.
+She has also recently been appointed as a specialist member of the Sport Resolutions Pro Bono Service.

 Cases & Work of Note